 Enid reasonably expects CDBG resources and some local revenue to address identified needs.
 The City may issue a Certification of Consistency with the Consolidated Plan for other federal application assistance when development proposals complement affordable housing priorities and objectives of the Annual Plan.
 Although a low CDBG priority, affordable rental development and rehabilitation is strongly encouraged, and the need has increased during this consolidated plan period.
 Nonprofit and/or for-profit development enterprises can apply for competitive housing resources such as HOME, Low Income Housing Tax Credits, Federal Home Loan Bank of Topeka-Affordable Housing Program, State Housing Trust Fund, USHUD Youth Build, local faith-based initiatives similar to Group Workcamps, and/or Rural Enterprises, Inc's (REI) various housing programs.

 Organizations receiving CDBG assistance are encouraged to pursue additional leveraging funds through avenues, such as private donations, competitive grants, foundations, or federal programs.
-The proposed public facilities improvements, public services, and housing activities in the 2024 funding cycle will leverage over $1,000,000.00 with their CDBG funding.
+The public facilities improvements, public services, and housing activities in the 2025 funding cycle leveraged over $1,000,000.00 with their CDBG funding.

 The City of Enid addresses priority areas of removal of architectural barriers for those with disabilities and the rehabilitation of existing owner units including emergency repairs to prevent homelessness.